Yutman/Quest-SZN/README.md

 await batch.commit() - Commits the batch of operations to Firestore.
 This means all the set operations added to the batch will be executed in a single atomic transaction.
 return: Returns a promise that resolves once the batch commit is complete.

-2.Loop through each category in SHOP_DATA.
+- Loop through each category in SHOP_DATA.
-3.Create a document reference for each category in the Firestore collection (categories).
+- Create a document reference for each category in the Firestore collection (categories).
-4.Use setDoc to upload the category data to Firestore.
+- Use setDoc to upload the category data to Firestore.

 There are two other methods I’ve imported:
 ‘Query’ and ‘getDocs’